“You shall have no other gods before me.” – Exodus 20:3

 For much of the twentieth century, communism and fascism were the two dominant ideologies that attempted to fill the void of secularism.
 Both sought to perfect man by remaking humanity and both became political movements led by cult figures who demanded total obedience.
 Their attempts to transcend our fallen world and establish perfection led to an incomprehensible and unprecedented genocide.
 More than 100 million people were sacrificed to obtain a utopia that did not exist.

 The whitewashing of these atrocities by academia is itself an atrocity.
 But despite relentless efforts to suppress the memory of what occurred, enough of the carnage is remembered to discourage the promotion of these ideologies, at least in the West.
 Many former communists and fascists have turned to other devotions.
-In their search for meaning, environmentalism has emerged as a fashionable dogma.
+In their search for meaning, environmentalism has emerged as a popular dogma.
 Described as mere stewardship of natural resources, environmentalism is actually a form of pantheism, the ancient heresy that puts the created in the place of the creator.
 The earth is seen as a deity that demands our adoration and sacrifice.

 In his celebrated polemic, “The Population Bomb,” Paul Ehrlich famously predicted that “The battle to feed humanity is over.
 In the 1970s, the world will undergo famines.
 Hundreds of millions of people are going to starve to death in spite of any crash programs embarked upon now.
 Population control is the only answer.”
 His dire prediction and dozens of others have been proven false, time and again.
 Yet environmentalists continue to seek dramatic reductions in the population.